Olivia Shaffett, MPA Staff Writer, Brief Policy Perspectives

 Q: A common argument today is that public officials cannot adequately surpass disagreements to solve problems.
 From your experience, is this a common issue in practice?
 Have you found a method of negotiation and diplomacy that works for you?

 A: There’s no question that I disagree with some members of the board.
 We all have different issues that we are passionate about, and where we disagree is on the process of how to get to the final outcome.
-As long as the seven of us keep in mind that that final outcome is the best educational opportunity for the students, then we know that that’s where we’re headed.
+As long as the seven of us keep in mind that the final outcome is the best educational opportunity for the students, then we know that that’s where we’re headed.
 So how we get there is keeping that in mind, and for me, that’s what keeps the integrity of our board together.
 We’re able to have those disagreements in a respectful manner when making decisions.
 Once that decision is made, it’s our job to support that decision.
 At least in my role on the school board, I try to keep an open mind to everything when I’m passionate about something, I try my best not to let that passion cloud my judgment and I also try not to make a final decision until I’ve heard all points of view on the issue.
 Also, our school board is not partisan, so that helps with preventing conflict.
 We are never arguing on a partisan basis, and we aren’t aligned to a political party when making decisions.